Photographers – Abertillery and District.

 In the late 1890s Mr William Taylor set up a photographer business at Crumlin, Monmouthshire.

 Also in the late 1890s Mr Ingram’s was the proprietor of the American Photographic Studio’s at Brynmawr, Brecknockshire.
-In December 1898 it was reported that his studio caught fire and was burnt out.
+In December 1898 it was reported that his studio caught fire and his premises was completely destroyed.

 In April 1899 Mr T. H. Prichard Chemist at Abertillery was advertising that he was selling all the requisites for photographic apparatus and chemicals at his shops in Abertillery and Blaina.

 In October 1901 Mr Burt Charles Peters (B. C. Peters Bros) opened a photographic studio at Park Place, Abertillery (as seen on the advertisement right) and was reported to have an annex at 15 Church Street, Abertillery.
 Mr Burt Charles Peters (Photographer) lived at 19 Oak Street with his brother Mr Samuel Thomas Peters as “visiting boarders”.
 They both come from Whatley, Somerset and upon coming to this district had a small temporary studio in Vivian Street, Abertillery.

 As the photographic business really got underway the firm of Eastman Kodak made small commercially available camera’s.
 The Brownie Box Camera (as seen in the main featured image above – circa 1901-1929) was put into production in about 1901 along with this amateur introduction to photography many chemists followed Mr T. H. Prichard and started to stock the requisites and chemicals required for the new hobby.

 In 1904 Messrs Williams & Williams, professional photographers set up business in Church Street, Abertillery.
 They must have took over the old Peters Bros Studios as the latter disappeared from all reports after this date.